-Clinical Interests: As an adult clinical geneticist, I provide care to adults with a wide variety of heritable conditions.
-As the director of the Clinic for Metabolic and Genetic Disorders of Bone, I evaluate and treat patients with osteogenesis imperfecta, heritable disorders of bone, early-onset osteoporosis and other common forms of metabolic bone diseases.
+Clinical Interests: As an internist and adult clinical geneticist, I provide care to adults with a wide variety of heritable conditions.
+As the Director of the Clinic for Metabolic and Genetic disorders of bone, I evaluate and treat patients with osteogenesis imperfecta, heritable disorders of bone, IDD, Mendelian forms of cancer and heritable connective tissue disorders.